Now this is a salad made for summer! It has fresh garden green beans, ripe tomatoes, Parmesan, and pancetta.

 - Kosher salt and freshly ground pepper

-Discard all but 1 Tbsp of the fat remaining in the pan (don't put down the drain or you'll clog your drain when the fat cools).
-Add 3 Tbsp of olive oil to the pan, set aside.
-Chop the pancetta.
+Discard all but 1 tablespoon of the fat remaining in the pan (don't put down the drain or you'll clog your drain when the fat cools).
+Add 3 tablepsoons of olive oil to the pan, set aside.

-5 Heat the oil in the skillet that was used to cook the pancetta on medium heat.
+Over medium heat, heat the oil in the skillet that was used to cook the pancetta.
 Whisk in the vinegar honey mixture.
 Turn the heat up and continue to whisk as the mixture boils and blends.

 Assemble the salad: